swiss-seismological-service/scrtdd/README.md

 Long story short:

-* Use `sclistorg` command to select the events to be relocated.
-E.g. `sclistorg [options] > myCatalog.csv`
+* Use `sclistorg` command to select an event catalog from a SeisComP database.

-* Create a `scrtdd` profile (e.g. use `scconfig` GUI).
-The profile will contain the settings for the relocation: the default values provided by `scrtdd` are meant to be a good starting choice, so there is no need to tweak every parameter.
-However it is a good choice to configure a custom velocity model (`solver.travelTimeTable`)
+* Create a `scrtdd` profile (e.g. use `scconfig` GUI, which defines the settings for the relocation.
+The default values provided by `scrtdd` are meant to be a good starting choice, so there is no need to tweak every parameter.
+However it is a good choice to configure a custom velocity model.

-* Use `scrtdd` to relocate the events.
-E.g. `scrtdd --reloc-catalog  myCatalog.csv --profile myProfile [db and waveforms options]`
+* Use `scrtdd --reloc-catalog` option to relocate the events.

 * Use the relocation output (`reloc-event.csv`, `reloc-phase.csv` and `reloc-stations.csv` or the SCML file `relocated.xml`) as you please

 As an example you may want to have a look at `multi-event.sh` script in [this folder](/data/scripts/).

-To relocate external (non-SeisComP) data refer to [this paragraph](#134-relocating-external-data).
+To relocate events not stored in a SeisComP database, refer to [this paragraph](#134-relocating-external-data).

 ### The long story